-- The program outreached to the Latino community and six Spanish speakers graduated from the Familyto-Family class. - The NAMI program coordinated efforts with Solano County Behavioral Health Wellness and Recovery Unit to work collaboratively for May is Mental Health Month Awareness Events. - Worked collaboratively with the African American Faith Based Initiative program to provide mini grants to local Mental Health Friendly Church communities to support awareness events to combat stigma.
-Two faith communities were awarded grants: Mount Calvary Baptist Church in Fairfield who hosted "Breaking the Silence Project" and St. Stephan CME Church in Fairfield who hosted the "Going Green for Mental Health Awareness" events in honor of "May is Mental Health Awareness Month". - NAMI participated in the KROC Health Fair and conducted outreach at a Genentech event.
+- The program outreached to the Latino community and six Spanish-speakers graduated from the Familyto-Family class. - The NAMI program coordinated efforts with the Solano County Behavioral Health Wellness and Recovery Unit to work collaboratively for "May is Mental Health Month Awareness" events. - Worked collaboratively with the African American Faith Based Initiative program to provide mini grants to local Mental Health Friendly Church communities to support awareness events and combat stigma.
+Two faith communities were awarded grants: Mount Calvary Baptist Church in Fairfield who hosted "Breaking the Silence Project" and St. Stephan CME Church in Fairfield who hosted the "Going Green for Mental Health Awareness" event in honor of "May is Mental Health Awareness Month". - NAMI participated in the KROC Health Fair and conducted outreach at a Genentech event.

 - Recruitment challenges impacted NAMI's ability to provide groups.
-There were not enough volunteers for the local chapter and there was transportation challenges for peer volunteer facilitators from other County chapters. - The program was unable to provide Peer-to-Peer class due to vacancy of volunteer Program Coordinator since July 2016.
-Two peers were trained in the Peer-to-Peer curriculum in April 2017, and the peers are expecting to conduct the class in the summer of 2017. - The program volunteers had not been exposed to cultural competency training.
+There were not enough volunteers for the local chapter, and there were transportation challenges for peer volunteer facilitators from other County chapters. - The program was unable to provide Peer-to-Peer classes due to the vacancy of a volunteer Program Coordinator since July 2016.
+Two peers were trained in the Peer-to-Peer curriculum in April 2017, and the peers are expecting to conduct the class in the Summer of 2017. - The program volunteers had not yet taken cultural competency training.
 In June of 2016 the County offered a Cultural Competency 101 training, and NAMI volunteers attended.